James Westcott: Senate

 When Florida was admitted to the Union in 1845, Westcott ran for U.S. senator and was victorious.
 Westcott and fellow Democrat David Levy (Yulee) became the first U.S. Senators from the new state of Florida.
 In a choice by lot, Westcott was named a Class III senator while Levy was named a Class I meaning Westcott drew the shorter term of four years.

 While in the Senate, Westcott was the chairman on the Committee on Territories and the Committee on Patents and the Patent Office.
 He did not run for re-election in 1848.

+In 2022, it was reported by the Washington Post that Westcott was one of more than 1800 members of the U.S. Congress who had been a slaveowner during his lifetime.

 Post-Senate

 Westcott's only term ended in 1849 and, in 1850, he moved to New York City and practiced law there until 1862.
 In 1862, Westcott moved to Canada where he remained until his death in Montreal.

-James Westcott's name remained in the Florida public eye as his son, also commonly referred to as James Diament Westcott Jr., became a member of the Florida House of Representatives, and was Florida Attorney General and a Florida Supreme Court Justice as well as a Captain in the Confederate States Army — all before his untimely death at age 47.
+James Westcott's name remained in the Florida public eye as his son, commonly referred to as James Diament Westcott Jr., became a member of the Florida House of Representatives, and was Florida Attorney General and a Florida Supreme Court Justice as well as a Captain in the Confederate States Army — all before his untimely death at age 47.
 The younger Westcott left most of his estate to what is now Florida State University which, in turn, eventually named its main administration building in Tallahassee in his honor.